About

 Who We Are

-Game Over Thirty started with a simple premise: the best games to fit into a busy schedule.
-While you will certainly find a variety of articles, including reviews and industry analysis, GO30 is dedicated to those gamers who need to know what games they can fit into their busy schedule.
-We put a strategic emphasis on quality over quantity.
+Game Over Thirty started with a simple premise: We wanted to write about games.
+You will find a variety of articles, including reviews and industry analysis, but we put a strategic emphasis on quality over quantity.
 Everything you see here is original analysis and opinion.
-We do not “blogspam” or rehost content simply for clicks.
+We do not “blogspam” or rehost content for clicks.

 Twitter: @GameOverThirty